bguerre20/xmcodesync/README.md

 - This is xmatters code sync!
 This tool is used to push and pull script to an xmatters cloud instance.

+# Release Notes

+Users appreciate release notes as you update your extension.

+### 0.1.0 - MVP

+Initial release of xmcode sync.
+Still in beta and ironing out all edge cases.
+Push, pull, and setup of a single instance are working.

+*WARNING* - This release has an unreleased API call included in it and is not officiall supported, please use at your own risk! - *WARNING*

 # Instructions

 - use Ctl + Shift + P to bring up the command terminal for all commands.